Preston Football Club: 2021−2025: Standalone club folds

 In the five years after returning as a standalone club, the Bullants struggled in the VFL.
-The club won three wooden spoons: in 2022, managing only a single win; and in 2024 and 2025.
-The club suffered several of the heaviest losses in its history over those five years, including: against in round 22, 2022, in which it scored only scored 0.10 (10) and lost by 181 points; and against in round 18, 2023, in which it lost by 157 points and was held to its lowest ever score of 0.4 (4), also the lowest score in the VFL for more than a century.
+The club won three wooden spoons: in 2022 (when it managed only a single win), 2024 and 2025.
+The club suffered several of the heaviest losses in its history over those five years, including against in round 22, 2022, in which it scored only scored 0.10 (10) and lost by 181 points; and against in round 18, 2023, in which it lost by 157 points and was held to its lowest-ever score of 0.4 (4), also the lowest score in the VFL for more than a century.

 Former player Brodie Holland coached the club in 2023, and former and Dandenong player Rohan Welsh coached the club in 2024.
-In a tumultuous start to the 2025 season, Welsh the club courted controversy after expressing interest in signing former player Tarryn Thomas, who had been suspended from the AFL in 2024 following a number of legal issues, backing down after social media criticism and the threat of losing sponsors and members.
+In a tumultuous start to the 2025 season, Welsh and the club courted controversy after expressing interest in signing former player Tarryn Thomas, who had been suspended from the AFL in 2024 following a number of legal issues, backing down after social media criticism and the threat of losing sponsors and members.

 A new president and board took over the club in early 2025.
 They reverted the club from the Northern Bullants name to its traditional "Preston Football Club" name on 20 August 2025, immediately after the conclusion of the home-and-away season.
 The new board intended to continue in the VFL under the Preston name from 2026; but in October 2025, after years of uncompetitive performances, having struggled to pay its players and staff in 2025, and with questions over its long-term viability without the annual subsidies that clubs had received from the league prior to the pandemic-interrupted 2020 season, the VFL revoked the club's licence.
-The club will continue to operate in an administrative capacity while it attempts to regain its VFL licence in 2027 or 2028.
+Two months later, faced with no viable path to readmission, the club entered voluntary liquidation.